-A volunteer places the appropriate Weather Card on the Weather Board for Today's Weather, Our Prediction, and Tomorrow's Weather Forecast.
+Children place the appropriate Weather Card on the Weather Board for Today's Weather, Our Prediction, and Tomorrow's Weather Forecast.

 Post or display the linear week calendar graph.
 Add the days of the week above the columns beginning with Monday.